PipedreamHQ/docs/docs/notebook/code/README.md

 ## Exceptions

+## Using secrets in code

+While the data you send through Pipedream pipelines is private, all Pipedream notebooks are public.
+It's critical you don't include secrets — API keys, tokens, or other sensitive values — directly in code cells.

+Pipedream supports [environment variables](/environment-variables/) for keeping secrets separate from code.
+Once you create an environment variable in Pipedream, you can reference it in any notebook using `process.env.VARIABLE_NAME`.
+The values of environment variables are private.

+See the [Environment Variables](/environment-variables/) docs for more information.

 ## New to JavaScript?

 We understand many of you might be new to JavaScript, and provide resources for you to learn the language below.